KG-Development/SmartBMSUtility/README.md

 # SmartBMSUtility
-This is the repository for my iOS App to connect with Xiaoxiang Smart BMS'
+This is the repository for my iOS App to connect with Xiaoxiang (JBD) Smart BMS'
 ### You can buy the bms here:
 https://www.lithiumbatterypcb.com/<br>
 https://overkillsolar.com/